-PRINCIPLE 8 - REMUN NERATE FAIRLY AND RESPONSIBLY Recommendation Compliance and explanation Complies Recommendation 8.1 The board of a listed entity should: (a) have a remuneration committee which: The Company's remuneration function is performed by the Nomination and Remuneration Committee.
-Details about the Nomination and Remuneration Committee, its composition and membership and the number of meetings held during the 2022 financial year are set out above in response to Recommendation 2.1. ✓ has at least three members, a majority of whom are independent directors; and Mr. Heng is an independent Non-Executive Director who is not the Chair of the Board and who the Board considers is suitably qualified to assume the role as Chair of the Nomination and Remuneration Committee.
-(2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings Recommendation 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and The Nomination and Remuneration Committee is delegated responsibility by the Board for reviewing the remuneration packages of all Directors and key management personnel on an annual basis and making recommendations to the Board in this regard.
-The specific responsibilities of the Nomination and Remuneration Committee are set out in the Committee's Charter, which can be found on the Corporate ✓ other senior executives

-Governance page of our website at www.mmaoffshore.com/investor-centre/corporate-governance.

-Non-Executive Directors are paid fixed fees for their services in accordance with the Company's Constitution.
+Recommendation Compliance and explanation Complies Recommendation 8.1 The board of a listed entity should: (a) have a remuneration committee which: (1) has at least three The Company's remuneration function is performed by the Nomination and Remuneration Committee.
+Details about the Nomination and Remuneration Committee, its composition and membership and the number of meetings held during the 2023 financial year are set out above in response to Recommendation 2.1.
+Mr. Heng is an independent Non-Executive Director who is not the Chair ✓ members, a majority of whom are independent directors; and of the Board and who the Board considers is suitably qualified to assume the role as Chair of the Nomination and Remuneration Committee.
+(2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings Recommendation 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives The Nomination and Remuneration Committee is delegated responsibility by the Board for reviewing the remuneration packages of all Directors and key management personnel on an annual basis and making recommendations to the Board in this regard.
+The specific responsibilities of the Nomination and Remuneration Committee are set out in the Committee's Charter, which can be found on the Corporate Governance page of our website at www.mmaoffshore.com/investor-centre/corporate-governance . ✓ Non-Executive Directors are paid fixed fees for their services in accordance with the Company's Constitution.
 Fees paid to our Non-Executive Directors are set at levels which reflect both the responsibilities of, and time commitments required from each Non-Executive Director to discharge their duties.
-Non-Executive Directors' fees are reviewed annually by the Board to ensure they are appropriate for the duties performed, including Board Committee duties, and are in line with both Company performance and market remuneration.
+Non-Executive Directors' fees are reviewed annually by the Board to ensure they are appropriate for the duties performed, including Board Committee duties, and are in line with both

+Company performance and market remuneration.
 Other than statutory superannuation, Directors are not entitled to retirement allowances.